 Manga Sensei – Website

-A daily podcast with a guy named John talking about one grammar point each day.
-Very short (around 3-5min each) and great to be implemented into your daily routine.
-Sprinkled in-between are some shows with fellow Japanese teachers or expats.
+A daily podcast by John Dinkel talking about one grammar point each day.
+Very short (around 3-5min each) and easy to be implemented into your daily routine.
+Sprinkled in-between are some interview shows with fellow Japanese teachers or expats.
 The website is worth to be checked out as well.
-Manga skits that are trying to teach you Japanese.
-Looking forward to seeing what Manga Sensei has in store for us.
+Manga skits that are trying to teach you Japanese, a new blog and the Manga Sensei 30day challenge.

 History of Japan – Website

 If you want to learn about Japanese history there is nothing better than this podcast (well, maybe this Japanese manga series).
-Run by the historian Isaac Meyer you can learn about everything from the history of pro-wrestling to homosexuality in Japan.
-The episodes are roughly 30 min each and are always very well researched.
+Run by the historian Isaac Meyer you can learn about everything from the history of pro-wrestling to homosexuality to the Economy-Bubbly of the 80s in Japan.
+The episodes are roughly 30 min each and always meticulously researched.
+Great stuff for everyone who wants to learn more about interesting periods of Japan’s rich history.

 The lifestyle museum – Website